johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 <p align="justify">

-- training process: joint pretraining on both unimodal and multimodal data while encompassing cross-modal alignment objectives and multimodal fusion objectives
+- training process: joint pretraining on both unimodal and multimodal data
-- training data is openly available
+- multimodal pretraining loss components:
+    - global contrastive (GC) loss like CLIP
+    - masked multimodal modeling (MMM) loss, masking of both the image patches and the text tokens
+    - image text matching (ITM) loss, apply a classifier on top of the multimodal encoder to decide if input image and text match to each other
+- unimodal pretraining loss components:
+    - for images: masked image modeling (MIM): block-wise masking like in BEiT, tokenize image patches with dVAE tokenizer, use a classifier on top of the image encoder outputs to predict the missing tokens
+    - for text: masekd language modeling (MLM): mask 15% of text tokens, use a classifier on top of the unimodal text hidden states output to fill out the gaps

 - validation of FLAVA on 35 tasks across vision, NLP and multimodal domains
 </p>